Button-Accordion Tunes 2 Play 4 Fun

 keeping other musical

-instruments on time.
+instruments on time, and

 Frequently, beats serve all three purposes.